activist-org/activist/README.md

    > [!NOTE]\
    > If you are new to Docker, as an alternative activist recommends installing [Docker Desktop](https://docs.docker.com/desktop/).
 Docker Desktop comes with many Docker tools and a straightforward user interface.

-3. [Fork](http://help.github.com/fork-a-repo/) the repo, clone your fork and configure the remotes:
+3. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repo, clone your fork, and configure the remotes:

    > [!NOTE]
    >